vedant711/waterdiplabs/README.md

 Recommended to run in virtual environment

-Activate virtual environment using (in the parent directory)
+Activate virtual environment using (in the parent directory)\n
 $Scripts\activate

 please do run: